List of American Gladiators events: Earthquake

-In Earthquake, a contender and Gladiator attempted to throw each other off of a moving twelve-foot circular platform above the arena floor and either onto crash mats (season one) or into water.
-In order to win the event, one had to be completely removed from the platform and not be hanging onto anything supporting it.
+In Earthquake, a contender and Gladiator attempt to throw each other off of a moving twelve-foot circular platform above the arena floor and either onto crash mats (2008 season one and 2025 season one) or into water (2008 season two).
+In order to win the event, one has to have their opponent be completely removed from the platform and not be hanging onto anything supporting it.

-The contender received ten points for throwing the Gladiator off the platform and five for lasting the entire thirty seconds.
+The contender receives ten points for throwing the Gladiator off the platform and five for lasting the entire thirty seconds.

+The event will return for the Prime Video revival.